KUWTK Season 14 Episode 10 Recap, Baby One More Time

 After pressing and pressing, Kourtney finally admits “I’m not using [the name] on the show!”
 That kind of makes sense, but Khloé argues that everyone knows the name anyway.
 Kourtney just doesn’t want to partake, I guess.
 Finally, she gets sick of Khloé’s persistence and yells at her, bringing the convo to a halt.

-In Kourt’s defence, it would be super awkward to talk about Younes on the show if they broke up soon.
+In Kourt’s defense, it would be super awkward to talk about Younes on the show if they broke up soon.
 Then, the show would air months later and it’d be a little weird for her to relive those moments.
-When your entire life is publicised, any grasp at privacy is worthwhile.
+When your entire life is publicized, any grasp at privacy is worthwhile.
 Kourtney even admits that she doesn’t know how to balance her private life anymore.

 Advertisement